brentwalther/brentwalther.github.io/_posts/2020-05-30-personal-finance-with-gnucash.md

 spent less than you earned.
 That green should go into the appropriate savings bucket per your own personal philosophy and financial position.

-### Getting tired of GnuCash {#tired}
+## Getting tired of GnuCash {#tired}

 While GnuCash is a powerful tool, I eventually got to the point where the bottleneck of the entire workflow was the crappy transaction matcher.
-Even with a couple thousand transactions examples in the database, it still failed to auto-match many transactions which took time to do manually.
-I began working on an auto-matching tool that could do a better.
-It was easy enough to read the GnuCash database but making it fully interoperable with GnuCash was not worth the time.
-I eventually found the [ledger-cli](https://www.ledger-cli.org/) tool that does pretty much everything I use GnuCash for but uses a simpler text file format that allows you to write scripts for it much easier.
+Even with a couple thousand transactions examples in the database, it still failed to auto-match many transactions which ended up taking more time than I wanted to dedicate to it.
+I eventually switched to plain-text accounting using [ledger-cli](https://www.ledger-cli.org/) and wrote a simple text based expense matching tool called [JCF](/jcf).
+I'm able to get significantly more done in less time using the workflows.